 You can deactivate or delete Inline at any time.
 In Chrome, just navigate to chrome://extensions and either disable or delete the extension.

 Please visit our online help desk.
-If you can’t find an answer to your question in the FAQ, please contact us at email@example.com.
+If you can’t find an answer to your question in the FAQ, please contact us by email.

-If you want to ace your college applications and get the inside scoop from experienced college admissions officers who have been up to their elbows in all the glory and all the quirks of the Common App for years, then Inline is right for you.
-Try the free Standard version and see for yourself!
+If you want to ace your freshman college applications and get the inside scoop from experienced college admissions officers who have been up to their elbows in all the glory and all the quirks of the Common App for years, then Inline is right for you.

 Yes, we have special pricing for schools.
 Contact us here.